ktmathews89/cg_winter_2018_instruction/cg_ed_1.md

 THE END.
-Now you are ready to learn some more Javascript... back to CodeSchool!!
+Now you are ready to learn some more Javascript... onto the next Javascript Challenge!!